Asees-Khurana1/Data-Backup-App/README.md

 #### Functionality

-- Exposes live data for files to the UI
+- **LiveData Exposure**: Exposes LiveData for backup and restore statuses to the UI components.
-- Uses `FileRepository` to interact with data sources
+- **Repository Integration**: Uses `FileRepository` to interact with the data layer and perform backup and restore operations.
+- **Business Logic**: Contains methods to start backup and restore processes and updates LiveData objects to reflect the current status.

 ### FileRepository